-5 Key Facts The White House Isn't Saying About Their COVID-19 Projections
+5 Key Facts Not Explained In White House COVID-19 Projections

 President Trump and his top scientific advisers on the coronavirus task force gave a much-anticipated presentation Tuesday night, laying out the data behind the president's recent shift in tone regarding the outbreak, including his decision to extend national social distancing guidelines through April 30.